Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) reimbursement for expenses properly incurred by the Member; or

-   2. for goods or services provided by the Member—
+   b) for goods or services provided by the Member—

 if this is done in good faith on terms no more favourable than if the Member was not a Member.